telerik/report-server-docs/dotnet-docs/using-microsoft-entra-id.md

 ### 2. Registering the Telerik Report Server for .NET Application

 1. If the steps from the previous section were completed successfully, the following green message should appear above the Captcha: `Tenant creation was successful.
 Click here to navigate to your new tenant: Report Server Tenant`.
-The text - `Report Server Tenant` will be your chosen organization name and it will be a link to the **Report Server Tenant Overview** page.
+The text - `Report Server Tenant` will be your chosen organization name and there will be a link to the **Report Server Tenant Overview** page.

 	> If you are not on the **Report Server Tenant Overview** page, then go to the top left `Menu` >> `Microsoft Entra ID` >> `Click Add` >> `App Registration`.